-- A. Federal and State Plan Violations. - 1.
-An employer may be cited for a repeated violation if that employer has been cited previously for the same or a substantially similar condition or hazard and the citation has become a final order of the Occupational Safety and Health Review Commission (hereafter,OS&H Review Commission).
-A citation may become a final order by operation of law when an employer does not contest the citation, or pursuant to court decision or settlement.
-The underlying citation which the repeated violation will be based on must have become a final order before the occurrence or observation of the second substantially similar violation.
+A. Federal and State Plan Violations.

+- 1. An employer can be cited for a repeated violation if that employer has been cited previously for the same or a substantially similar condition or hazard and the citation has become a final order of the Occupational Safety and Health Review Commission (hereafter, OSHRC).
+A citation can become a final order by operation of law when an employer does not contest the citation, or pursuant to court decision or settlement.
+The underlying citation which the repeated violation will be based on must have become a final order before the occurrence or observation of the second substantially similar violation. - 2.
+Prior citations by State Plan states cannot be used as a basis for Federal OSHA repeated violations.
+Only violations that have become final orders of the federal OSHRC can be considered.